ridewithoutstomach/KVRouite/README.md

 Please open an issue at
 <https://github.com/ridewithoutstomach/KVRouite/issues> and tell us:

-- your macOS version, whether the Mac is Apple Silicon or Intel, and whether you used the bundle or ran from source
+- your macOS version and whether the Mac is Apple Silicon or Intel
 - whether the window opens and looks right
 - whether a video opens, plays, cuts and exports
 - any messages the Terminal printed - please paste the text